He Jiankui affair: Consequences

 On 29 November 2018, Chinese authorities suspended all of He's research activities, saying his work was "extremely abominable in nature" and a violation of Chinese law.
 He was sequestered in a university apartment under some sort of surveillance.
 On 21 January 2019, He was fired from his job at SUSTech and his teaching and research work at the university was terminated.
 The same day, the Guangdong Province administration investigated the "gene editing baby incident", which is explicitly prohibited by the state.
-On 30 December 2019, the Shenzhen Nanshan District People's Court sentenced He Jiankui to three years in prison and with a fine of 3 million RMB (US$430,000).
+On 30 December 2019, the Shenzhen Nanshan District People's Court found He Jiankui guilty of illegal practice of medicine, sentencing him to three years in prison with a fine of 3 million yuan.

-Among the collaborators, only two were indicted – Zhang Renli of the Guangdong Academy of Medical Sciences and Guangdong General Hospital, received a two-year prison sentence and a 1-million RMB fine, and Qin Jinzhou of the Southern University of Science and Technology received an 18-month prison sentence and a 500,000 RMB fine.
+Among the collaborators, only two were indicted – Zhang Renli of the Guangdong Academy of Medical Sciences and Guangdong General Hospital, received a two-year prison sentence and a 1-million RMB (about US$) fine, and Qin Jinzhou of the Southern University of Science and Technology received an 18-month prison sentence and a 500,000 RMB (about US$) fine.
 The three were found guilty of having "forged ethical review documents and misled doctors into unknowingly implanting gene-edited embryos into two women."
 Zhang and Qin were officially banned from working in assisted reproductive technology for life.
 In April 2022, He was released from prison.

 On 26 November 2018, The CRISPR Journal published ahead of print an article by He, Ryan Ferrell, Chen Yuanlin, Qin Jinzhou, and Chen Yangran in which the authors justified the ethical use of CRISPR gene editing in humans.
 As the news of CRISPR babies broke out, the editors reexamined the paper and retracted it on 28 December, announcing:[It] has since been widely reported that Dr. He conducted clinical studies involving germline editing of human embryos, resulting in several pregnancies and two alleged live births.
 This was most likely in violation of accepted bioethical international norms and local regulations.
-This work was directly relevant to the opinions laid out in the Perspective; the authors' failure to disclose this clinical work manifestly impacted editorial consideration of the manuscript.Michael W. Deem, an American bioengineering professor at Rice University and He's doctoral advisor, was involved in the research, and was present when people involved in He's study gave consent.
-He was the only non-Chinese out of 10 authors listed in the manuscript submitted to Nature.
+This work was directly relevant to the opinions laid out in the Perspective; the authors' failure to disclose this clinical work manifestly impacted editorial consideration of the manuscript.Michael W. Deem, an American bioengineering professor at Rice University and He's doctoral advisor, was involved in the research and present when people involved in the study gave consent.
+Deem was the only non-Chinese author out of the 10 listed in the manuscript submitted to Nature.
 Deem came under investigation by Rice University after news of the work was made public.
-As of 2022, the university never issued any information on his conduct.
-He had resigned from the university in 2020, and pursued a business by creating a bioengineering and energy consultant company called Certus LLC.
+As of 2022, the university has not yet issued any information on his conduct.
+He resigned from the university in 2020, and pursued a business by creating a bioengineering and energy consultant company called Certus LLC.